Inspector General James Brown Gibson

 1859 Appointed Honorary Physician to the Queen.

-7 Mar 1860 Director General Army Medical Department.
+7 Mar 1860 Appointed Director General Army Medical Department.

 1865 Appointed an Ordinary Member of the Military Division of the 2nd Class or Knight Commander of the Most Honourable Order of the Bath, (KCB).

-25 Feb 1868 Died at the age of 63 years in Rome, where he had gone for the benefit of his health, having suffered much from pulmonary and cardiac disorders.
+25 Feb 1868 Died in Rome where he had gone for the benefit of his health, having suffered much from pulmonary and cardiac disorders.
+He was 63 years old.

 - Entry No: 4212.
 Johnston W. Roll of Commissioned Offices in the Medical Service of the British Army.
 Vol 1 (20 June 1727-23 June 1898), Aberdeen (1917).